Police seek help to identify man and woman after security guard at a Hampshire B&M store was assaulted

 ‘The security guard, a man in his 30s, suffered an injury to his hand.

-‘The man we want to identify has been described as white, aged between 16 and 22-years-old, around 5 feet 6 inches tall with a slim build and with light brown hair, wearing a matching dark grey tracksuit.
+‘The man we want to identify has been described as white, aged between 16 and 22-years-old, around 5ft 6in with a slim build and with light brown hair, wearing a matching dark grey tracksuit.

-‘The woman has been described as white, aged between 16 and 22-years-old, around 5 feet 3 inches tall, with a slim build and brown hair, wearing a black and white matching Nike tracksuit and sliders.
+‘The woman has been described as white, aged between 16 and 22 years old, around 5ft 3in tall, with a slim build and brown hair, wearing a black and white matching Nike tracksuit and sliders.

 ‘Do you recognise them?’